Odyssey Episode 1 Summary: The Departure

 A homeschool-friendly summary of Odyssey Episode 1: Troy, Ismarus, the Cicones, Athena's anger, and the first lessons of Odysseus's journey home.

-Use this episode summary alongside the Odyssey reading schedule, free Odyssey study guide, and Odyssey character cheat sheet.
+Use this episode summary alongside the Odyssey reading schedule, the free Odyssey study guide, the character cheat sheet, and the full guide to teaching Homer's Odyssey.
 To walk the story interactively, open the Classical Quest Odyssey Adventure.

 Episode 1 at a Glance

-| Homer books | Odyssey Books 1 and 9 |
+| Homer books | Odyssey Book 9 |

 |---|---|